MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 # Provision the SharePoint Success Site

 Start the SharePoint Success Site provisioning process by understanding the prerequisites.
 Then, you can provision the site from the look book or Microsoft 365 learning pathways administration page.
-Global administrator or SharePoint admin credentials are required to start the provisioning process for the SharePoint Success Site.
+Global administrator (formerly called the Tenant admin) credentials are required to start the provisioning process for the SharePoint Success Site.
 Before getting started, make sure you've met the prerequisites for provisioning.

 ## Meet the prerequisites